 - My ASU

 - Map and Locations

-If you are interested in expanding the breadth of your printmaking practice in an atmosphere that welcomes both the traditional and innovative in the field, this printmaking program, ranked No. 5 in the nation by the U.S. News & World Report, is for you.
+If you are interested in expanding the breadth of your printmaking practice in an atmosphere that welcomes both traditional processes and new innovations in the field, this printmaking program is for you.

 Students declare their Bachelor of Fine Arts concentration at the time of ASU admission.
 Following admission, if students wish to change their concentration, they may meet with their School of Art academic advisor.